Water Pollution Control State, Interstate, and Tribal Program Support

 Fiscal Year 2018 In each fiscal year, grants are awarded to conduct Water Pollution Control programs by the 50 States, 5 Territories, the District of Columbia, 6 Interstate Commissions, and Indian Tribes qualifying under CWA Section 518(e).
 Funds will be used to continue to support State and Tribes' efforts to fulfill their basic responsibilities under the CWA and identify program activities that best support attaining targeted environmental improvements.
 States and tribes continued working on: implementing monitoring strategies and the development of statistically-valid surveys to determine water quality status and trends; fostering a watershed approach including total maximum daily loads (TMDLs) and the development of watershed plans designed to meeting water quality standards; and the implementation of concentrated animal feeding operations (CAFOs) and storm water permitting programs.
 At a minimum, Regional watershed based strategies give priority to: 1) fostering the development of watershed plans under State nonpoint source programs; 2) assuring that high priority permits are current; 3) tracking permitting for environmental results program integrity follow-up actions; 4) developing TMDLs for impaired waters; and 5) development of numeric criteria for nutrients.

-Fiscal Year 2019 In each fiscal year, grants are awarded to conduct Water Pollution Control programs by the 50 States, 5 Territories, the District of Columbia, 6 Interstate Commissions, and Indian Tribes qualifying under CWA Section 518(e).
-Funds are used by States and Tribes to fulfill their basic responsibilities under the CWA to administer programs for the prevention, reduction and elimination of pollution, including enforcement.
+Fiscal Year 2022 In each fiscal year, grants are awarded to conduct Water Pollution Control programs by the 50 States, 5 Territories, the District of Columbia, 6 Interstate Commissions, and Indian Tribes qualifying under CWA Section 518(e).
+Funds are used by States and Tribes to support their basic responsibilities under the CWA to administer programs for the prevention, reduction and elimination of pollution, including enforcement.
 States and tribes continued working on: implementing monitoring strategies and the development of statistically-valid surveys to determine water quality status and trends; fostering a watershed approach including developing total maximum daily loads (TMDLs) and watershed plans designed to meet water quality standards; and the implementation of permitting programs.
-At a minimum, Regional watershed based strategies give priority to: 1) Assessing surface water quality; 2) assuring that high priority permits are current; 3) tracking permitting for environmental results program integrity follow-up actions; 4) developing TMDLs for impaired waters; and 5) development of numeric criteria for nutrients.
+At a minimum, Regional watershed based strategies give priority to: 1) Assessing surface water quality; 2) assuring that high priority permits are current; 3) tracking permitting for environmental results program integrity follow-up actions; 4) developing TMDLs for impaired waters; and 5) adopting updated water quality standards that support designated uses.

-Fiscal Year 2020 In each fiscal year, grants are awarded to conduct Water Pollution Control programs by the 50 States, 5 Territories, the District of Columbia, 6 Interstate Commissions, and Indian Tribes qualifying under CWA Section 518(e).
-Funds are used by States and Tribes to fulfill their basic responsibilities under the CWA to administer programs for the prevention, reduction and elimination of pollution, including enforcement.
+Fiscal Year 2023 In each fiscal year, grants are awarded to conduct Water Pollution Control programs by the 50 States, 5 Territories, the District of Columbia, 6 Interstate Commissions, and Indian Tribes qualifying under CWA Section 518(e).
+Funds are used by States and Tribes to support their basic responsibilities under the CWA to administer programs for the prevention, reduction and elimination of pollution, including enforcement.
 States and tribes continued working on: implementing monitoring strategies and the development of statistically-valid surveys to determine water quality status and trends; fostering a watershed approach including developing total maximum daily loads (TMDLs) and watershed plans designed to meet water quality standards; and the implementation of permitting programs.
 At a minimum, Regional watershed based strategies give priority to: 1) Assessing surface water quality; 2) assuring that high priority permits are current; 3) tracking permitting for environmental results program integrity follow-up actions; 4) developing TMDLs for impaired waters; and 5) adopting updated water quality standards that support designated uses.

 Authorization